-As a professional service provider, you offer guidance to your clients on how to manage current opportunities and challenges, as well as plan for the future.
-However, your firm should be providing the same level of careful guidance for itself.
+The ability to go above and beyond when serving customers is key to any business’s success.
+But are you putting the same level of care and attention to the needs of you business?
 One key way to do this – especially as we start a new year – is by developing a full set of forecasted financials for the upcoming fiscal year.

 Forecasted financials, if done properly, provide your organization with relevant data that can be used as a road map to plan for the impact of operations for the upcoming year.
 Based on planned operations and the resulting impact on cash flows, this information helps organizations understand the negative and positive consequences of anticipated activities, and build a strategy to manage them.